What is sadism?

 There are various practices in which one can live out sadistic preferences.
 Impact play, breath play and spanking are just a few examples.

-What do you have to pay attention to?
+What should one pay attention to?

 “Hit me,” said the masochist.
 “No,” said the sadist.